 - sleep disturbances, like insomnia

 Intuitive coach Crystal Clare explains that these are signs the body is expelling toxins from energy blockages into the bloodstream and the lymphatic system.
-Toxic buildup results from past diseases, injuries, trauma, poor health habits, and pollutants that have seeped into the energy system and cellular memory over time.
+Toxic buildup results from past diseases, injuries, trauma, poor health habits, and pollutants seep into the energy system and cellular memory over time.

 These can vary with each patient.
 Discomfort arises when the detoxification happens at a quicker rate than the patient can adequately handle.

 A Reiki session may release underlying conditions and negative emotions.
-The disagreeable effects of a healing crisis are temporary.
+The unpleasant effects of a healing crisis are temporary.
 They usually disappear on their own or through follow-up sessions.

-With most patients, the toxin release is normally gentle, takes only a short time to go through their energy systems, and passes every so slightly as to be unnoticeable.
+With most patients, the toxin release usually is gentle, takes only a short time to go through their energy systems, and passes every so slightly as to be unnoticeable.

 A lot of energy circulates in our bodies.
 Blockages sometimes happen.
-Metaphysical healing practices like Reiki release these blocks and realign the flow of energy in our systems.
+Metaphysical healing practices like Reiki release these blocks and realign energy flow in our systems.

 This rebalancing of the body causes the quick release of toxins.
-It can be disturbing, unpleasant, and make it seem as if the original symptoms have worsened.
+It can be disturbing and unpleasant and make it seem like the original symptoms have worsened.
 This is what metaphysical healers call the reversal process.

-These are usually people who have unresolved concerns, repressed emotions, are victims of trauma or abuse, or are sufferers of underlying medical conditions or mental health issues.
+These people usually have unresolved concerns and repressed emotions, are victims of trauma or abuse, or suffer from underlying medical conditions or mental health issues.

-When the body has a long-term (possibly many decades) build-up of toxins in the tissues, the healing crisis will be intense.
+The healing crisis will be intense when the body has a long-term (possibly many decades) buildup of toxins in the tissues.
 While the healing progresses, the various systems of the body work in tandem to eradicate toxic waste.
 This process can overwhelm the body, contributing to the symptoms mentioned above.